Birthstones by Month – What are Birthstones?

 Month Birthstone(s) Color(s) Symbolism Mohs Hardness Origin

-June Pearl, Alexandrite, Moonstone White, Color-changing, White with blue sheen Purity, Love, Longevity 2.5 – 4.5 (Pearl), 8.5 (Alexandrite), 6 – 6.5 (Moonstone) Worldwide
+June Moonstone, Pearl, Alexandrite White, White with blue sheen, Color changing Purity, Love, Longevity Worn by All Over The World Gemstones: 2.5 – 4.5 (Pearl), 8.5 (Alexandrite), 6 – 6.5 (Moonstone)

-July Ruby Red Passion, Love, Courage 9 Myanmar, Madagascar, Sri Lanka
+July Ruby Red Passion, Love, Courage 9 Myanmar, Madagascar, Sri Lanka,

 August Peridot, Sardonyx, Spinel Green (Peridot), Red and white bands (Sardonyx), Various (Spinel) Protection, Courage, Beauty 6.5 – 7 (Peridot), 7 (Sardonyx), 8 (Spinel) Worldwide

-November Topaz, Citrine Orange, Yellow to Brownish Orange Strength, Intellect, Prosperity 8 (Topaz), 7 (Citrine) Worldwide
+November Topaz, Citrine Orange, Yellow to Brownish Orange Strength, Intellect, Prosperity December Tanzanite, Zircon, Turquoise

-December Tanzanite, Zircon, Turquoise Blue, Various colors, Blue-green Uplifting, Wisdom, Wealth 6 – 7 (Tanzanite), 7.5 (Zircon), 5 – 6 (Turquoise) Tanzania (Tanzanite), Worldwide (Zircon), Egypt, Iran, United States (Turquoise)
+8 (Topaz), 7 (Citrine) Worldwide Greenish-Blue, All color ranges, Blue Riches, Uplifting, Intelligence 6 – 7 (Tanzanite), 7.5 (Zircon), 5 – 6 (Turquoise) Tanzania (Tanzanite), Worldwide (Zircon), Egypt, Iran, United States (Turquoise)

 Birthstones Ore

-Modern Use and Significance of Birthstones
+Modern Day Use and Significance of Birthstones

-Birthstones in contemporary fashion
+Birthstones in modern fashion

-Psychological and emotional significance
+Psychological and emotional meaning

 Their connection to a specific birth month gives a sense of identity and belonging.
 Furthermore, the qualities associated with each stone—like wisdom, courage, or calmness—can serve as personal affirmations.
 Wearing your birthstone can be a daily reminder of your strengths and potential, thereby boosting your morale and self-esteem.